-After stoma surgery, the first few weeks and months may be difficult as it takes time to heal and adjust to having a stoma.
-It is important to do gentle exercises such as walking.
-Once your strength has returned, you should be able enjoy exercise, as you did before the operation.
-Gain advice from your surgeon or stoma nurse and check it is safe, before you are too adventurous!
+After stoma surgery, the first few weeks and months may be difficult as it takes time to heal and adjust to having a stoma, but it is important to do gentle exercises such as walking.
+Once your strength has returned, you should be able enjoy exercise as you did before the operation.
+Gain advice from your surgeon or stoma nurse and check it is safe, before you are too adventurous.

 Swimming is a great form of exercise as it is not only a cardiovascular workout but it helps with toning your muscles too.
-When pools are open again make use of any facilities you have locally.
-If you are worried about your stoma bag leaking whilst you are swimming, you can speak to your stoma nurse for advice.
+If you are worried about your stoma bag leaking whilst you are swimming, you can speak to your stoma nurse for advice or check out our advice on swimming with a stoma.
 There are also tailor made swimwear for ostomates which helps many people to feel more secure and less conscious.

 Pilates & Yoga

 Both of these forms of exercise are fantastic for building core strength in a controlled and safe way.
-With the current situation you won’t be able to join a class physically, but there are plenty of virtual classes that you’ll be able to find online.
 It might be worth speaking to your stoma nurse about a support garment to help protect your abdominal muscles.

 Gardening is an activity which you can choose to do anytime you like.
 It is also energetic, so don’t be surprised if you are tired afterwards!
-It is also very safe to do on your own or with a family member whilst we are all in isolation.
 What’s more, since the Garden Centres are starting to open again, now is the perfect time to enjoy a bit of gardening in the nice weather.
 Remember to be careful when lifting any heavy plant pots and be sure to take things slowly.